Adam Enfroy Logo

 Social media is a great way to promote your webinars.

-You can use platforms like Twitter, Facebook, and LinkedIn to reach a large audience with minimal effort.
+With minimal effort, you can use platforms like Twitter, Facebook, and LinkedIn to reach a large audience.

 When promoting your webinar on social media, it’s important to use attractive visuals and compelling copy to get through to your target audience.